tytydraco/yessleep/out/An_Heiress_Went_Missing_25_Years_Ago_What_Happened_to_Her_Was_Worse_Than_Anything_We_Couldve_Imagined_Part_1.md

 Ash, ever the pragmatist, frowns slightly.
 "Do you have any idea where they might have gone?"

 Mathis sighs, the lines on his face deepening with the weight of unfulfilled hope.
 "No, I don't.
-After Margot left, we tried to track her, but she was like a ghost.
-She didn't want to be found."
+After Margot left, we tried to track her, but she was like a ghost."

 "Did your family involve the police at the time?"
 Ash asks, still examining the photo.